-Many of the expats who move to the city rent accommodation first, and get to know their environment and the market before making a commitment to buy.
-If they don’t intend on staying for the long-term, expats in San Diego generally prefer to rent.
+Many of those who move to the city rent accommodation first while getting to know their environment and the market before making a commitment to buy.
+If they don’t intend on staying for the long term, expats in San Diego generally prefer to rent.

 Types of accommodation in San Diego

-Having formed through waves of changing architectural trends, San Diego is a diverse city with a variety of accommodation.
-Choices range from apartments and high-rise condominiums in pedestrian-friendly urban districts, to Spanish-styled homes and stately mansions in picturesque neighbourhoods.
+Having formed through waves of changing architectural trends, San Diego is a diverse city with a variety of accommodation options.
+Choices range from apartments and high-rise condominiums in pedestrian-friendly urban districts to Spanish-styled homes and stately mansions in picturesque neighbourhoods.

 Finding accommodation in San Diego

-The internet is a valuable resource for expats on the hunt for a new home, providing them with access to a wide variety of rental websites and online classifieds.
-Property sections in print media are another good resource.
-Seeing a property in person is the best way for house hunters to make a considered decision and opportunities can arise from exploring and responding to a neighbourhood’s for sale and rental signs.
+The internet is a valuable resource for newcomers on the hunt for a new home, providing them with access to a wide variety of rental websites and online classifieds.
+Property sections in print media are another choice resource.
+Seeing a property in person is the best way for house hunters to make a considered decision, and opportunities can arise from exploring and responding to a neighbourhood’s for sale and rental signs.